 North America Pet Wearable Market size crossed USD 1 billion in 2020 and is projected to register a CAGR of over 21% between 2021 and 2027.
 The increasing need to monitor pets' activity and behavior to prevent serious medical conditions will drive the market demand.

 Get more details on this report - Request Free Sample PDF

-The key companies operating in the North America pet wearable market include DeLaval International AB, Afimilk Ltd. (Silent Herdsman Limited), Dairymaster, Fitbark Inc., DogTelligent Inc., Garmin International Inc., GoPro Inc., Konectera Inc., Motorola Solutions Inc., PetPace LLC, Ridogulous Labs, Inc., and Scollar Inc.
+Key players operating in the North America pet wearable market include Afimilk Ltd. (Silent Herdsman Limited), Dairymaster, DeLaval International AB, DogTelligent Inc., FitBark Inc., Garmin International Inc., GoPro, Inc., Konectera Inc., Motorola Solutions Inc., PetPace LLC, Ridogulous Labs, Inc., and Scollar Inc.